Media mogul Oprah Winfrey and actress Betty White have reportedly done it.

 Nowadays, it’s not just celebrities who are concerned with the care Fido will receive once his owner has passed on.
 “Regular” pet owners are just as likely as Oprah to consult with an estate-planning lawyer about their pets.

-Deb Purdon, 59, a Pets Adviser reader from Toronto, says her Golden Retriever, Keeper, has been written into her will.
+Deb Purdon, 59, a Petful reader from Toronto, says her Golden Retriever, Keeper, has been written into her will.
 “It is very important to me that she is cared for by a loving family should I pass before her,” Purdon says.

 It’s important to know that including your dog or cat in your will is not always as easy as writing a provision bequeathing partial or whole ownership of your estate to your pet.